-Progressive muscle relaxation can help you gain greater control of your own bodily responses.
+Progressive muscle relaxation can help you gain greater awareness and control of your own bodily responses.
 As with the other strategies, the more you practice, the easier it will be to use it when you need it, and the more it helps.

+Let's go through the strategy together.
 I will be asking you first to tighten and then to relax different groups of muscles.
 The purpose is to help you notice the difference between tightness and relaxation.
 Describe the full exercise, and demonstrate the 4 muscle groups as follows: